karlbuscheck/multi-modal-shopping-classifier/README.md

 Before we dive in, here's the pipeline that we will be following:

--Set up the environment
+- Set up the environment
--Load the dataset
+- Load the dataset
 -Import the tokenizer
 -Split the training, validation and test sets
 -Create the encodings